SenseLogic/PENDOWN/README.md

 ## Syntax highlighting

-Pendown can automatically add colors to C-like code snippets, by specifying its language as a modifier :
+Pendown can automatically add colors to C-like code snippets, by specifying their language through a dedicated modifier :

 ```
 :::^cpp\